This world class opera house is one of Covent Garden's most famous landmarks

-Opera, of course is still the main attraction, but ballet too has become a parallel draw and the ROH is also home to The Royal Ballet.
-The company’s own Carlos Acosta can be seen bounding across stage, and the Royal Opera House regularly invites visiting companies such as The Bolshoi.
-Meanwhile the venue’s smaller spaces – Linbury Studio Theatre and Clore Studio – offer a line-up of experimental and independent dance and music works.
+As well as housing The Royal Ballet, the ROH regularly invites visiting companies such as The Bolshoi.
+Meanwhile the venue’s smaller spaces – Linbury Studio Theatre and Clore Studio – offer a sporadic line-up of experimental and independent dance and music works.

 The Royal Opera House is a Grade I-listed building, and with its beautiful modern additions it is a striking Covent Garden landmark.
-Book in advance for a behind-the-scenes tour, or just drop in for a visit: the foyer spaces (refurbished in 2018), café, restaurant and bar are open to the public every day from 10am.
+Book in advance for a behind-the-scenes tour, or just drop in for a visit: the foyer spaces, café, restaurant and bar are open to the public every day from 10am.

 |Venue name:||Royal Opera House|